Dvora Omer

-Dvora Omer (דבורה עומר; October 9, 1932 – May 2, 2013) was an Israeli author.
+Dvora Omer (דבורה עומר; October 9, 1932 – May 2, 2013) was an Israeli children's author.
+She is considered one of Israel’s greatest children’s book writers.

 Biography

-Dvora OMER was born in 1932 in Kibbutz Ma'oz Haim in Mandatory Palestine.
-Her parents divorced when she was a child, and when she was 11 years old, her mother was killed in a training accident, in the Hagana, a pre-state military organization.
+Dvora Omer was born on Kibbutz Ma'oz Haim in the Beit She'an Valley.
+Her parents divorced when she was a child.
+When she was 11 years old, her mother was killed in a training accident in the Haganah, a pre-state military organization.
 Her father, Moshe Mosenzon, was a newspaper editor who served in the Jewish Brigade.
-In his absence, Dvora was raised by the kibbutz.
+As a young girl she published her writings in the youth journal Bama’aleh edited by her father.
+Upon completing her military service, she studied at Oranim Teachers College.
+Before dedicating her career to writing, Omer worked a few years as a school teacher in the Kibbutz.

-She was married to Shmuel Omer, with whom she had three children.
+Dvora married Shmuel Omer, with whom she had three children, including Ron Omer and Gil Omer.

+She died on May 2, 2013, aged 80, at Kfar Ma'as.

+Omer's sister, Vered Mosinson, is also a published writer.

+Literary career

 Omer began writing while she was a teacher, and continued with many books that reflect the developing state and culture of Israel.
 Most of her books are for young adults, and have been translated into many languages.
-She died on May 2, 2013, aged 80, at Kfar Ma'as.